Author – Varun Raval, Cloud Engineer Intern

 4. Running Queries in Azure Sentinel

 Azure Sentinel uses the KQL query language same as Azure Log Analytics to run the query.
 You can use this to analyse your security data.
 There are multiple sample queries available for you or you can write your own custom query as well.
+Below is an image of the Azure Sentinel Logs interface, where you can write and configure your queries.- You can access the queries by navigating to the Logs section.

 - You can create multiple tabs, one for each query, to work on the queries simultaneously.